Terrorist attacks are sudden and unpredictable and generally calculated to create a climate of fear or terror among the public.

 A terror attack can lead to an ongoing feeling of insecurity.

 You might be exposed to repetitive and disturbing media images and accounts of the event.
-This means there may be ‘hiddenʼ victims — people who have been affected but weren’t directly caught up in the attacks.
+This means there may be ‘hiddenʼ victims — people who have been affected but were not directly caught up in the attacks.

-If you have been affected by the conflict between Israel and Hamas, or any terrorist incident, this page contains information on how to get help and contains links (to other sites) you may find useful.
+If you have been affected by any terrorist incident, this page contains information on how to get help and contains links to other sites you may find useful.

 The process of coming to terms with serious injuries can be complex and varied, and may involve a range of reactions and emotions.